BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/03_0_Understanding_Your_Bitcoin_Setup.md

    * Understand the Basic Bitcoin File Layout
    * Use Basic Informational Commands
    * Understand What a Bitcoin Address Is
-   * Understand What a Wallet Is
+   * Understand What a Descriptor Wallet Is
    * Recognize Common Types of Bitcoin Wallets

 ## Table of Contents